Authorization Controller API

 Sending a response

-If you agree with the response_code that Galileo sends in the webhook, or if it is a response_code that you are not allowed to override, your response should echo the Galileo response code.
+If you agree with the response_code that Galileo sends in the webhook message, or if it is a response_code that you are not allowed to override, your response should echo the Galileo response code.
 For example, if Galileo sends response_code: 00, and you do not want to override it, this should be your response:

 {